Bad News for E-Cigarette Smokers

-So, for these young Americans, it might not be doing them an ounce of good to try and escape the damaging affects of cigarette smoking by switching to e-cigs.
+So, for these young Americans, it might not be doing them an ounce of good to try and escape the damaging effects of cigarette smoking by switching to e-cigs.

-Even tough the vapor cartridges of e-cigs contain less nicotine than traditional cigarettes (and sometimes none), they’re still shown to be quite harmful to sensitive tissue in the lungs.
+Even though the vapor cartridges of e-cigs contain less nicotine than traditional cigarettes (and sometimes none), they’re still shown to be quite harmful to sensitive tissue in the lungs.

 A group of researchers with the American Journal of Physiology—Lung Cellular and Molecular Physiology have reported the vapor from these e-cigs is quite harmful to lung health, including harming the function of endothelial cells in the lungs.